Nardianian/skald-reworked/README.md

 New features:
 - Added velocity selection for dot.
 - Added multi-channel midi output selection for dot (with midi port selection in standalone).
-- Added Hypereuclidean Logic (option to choose between standard mode (Skald MIDI Generative) or Hypereuclidean pattern generation)
+- Added Hypereuclidean Logic: ption to choose between standard mode (Skald MIDI Generative) or Hypereuclidean pattern generation (pattern GENERATE button)
 - Fixed GUI bugs on standalone.
 GUI resizable.
 - ASIO & Jack support.
 Here only for Windows x64 (but being a Juce project it can be easily adapted for Mac and Linux).